Yasuní-ITT Initiative: Preserving biodiversity

 Yasuni National Park is one of the most biologically diverse areas on earth.
 Scientists have discovered 655 species of trees in one hectare of land in the park, more than the total record of the US and Canada combined.
 It has been declared a world biosphere reserve by UNESCO.
 Some 4,000-plant species, 173 species of mammals and 610 bird species live inside the Park.
 "It contains more documented insect species than any other forest in the world, and is among the most diverse forests in the world for different species of birds, bats, amphibians, epiphytes, and lianas.
 Yasuní is critical habitat to 23 globally threatened mammal species, including the Giant otter, the Amazonian manatee, Pink river dolphin, Giant anteater, and Amazonian tapir...
 Ten primate species live in the Yasuní, including the threatened White-bellied spider monkey."
 Earth Economics has estimated that its environmental benefits would have a net present value of 9.89 billion dollars.
 It was also estimated that the environmental costs of oil production in the ITT would be at least US$1.25 billion in present terms.
 This latter estimate includes only the effects of deforestation, the loss of ecotourism potential and the non-timber-related services of the forest, and excludes a number of externalities of oil exploitation like spills, local pollution, and effects on public health.

 Currently, there has been some drilling in the Yasuni area, which has caused deforestation, air, and water pollution.
 Oil roads into the forest have become a magnet for colonization and opened up the park to over-hunting and deforestation.
 There are hundreds of waste oil "lakes" in the forest.

 Avoiding CO2 emissions

-Leaving the oil underground avoids the emission of 410 million metric tons of CO2.
-Carbon dioxide in Ecuador has led to degradation and deforestation to the ecological system.
-Contribution from the international community can help to develop reforestation to avoid petroleum energy.
+Leaving the oil underground would have avoided the emission of 410 million metric tons of CO2.